sfbennett/music-api/README.md

 - GET - all albums
 - GET - a random album
 - GET - album by ID
-- GET - all albums by specific artist ID (e.g. ID 6 for Black Sabbath to retrieve all of their albums)
+- GET - all albums by artist ID (e.g. ID 6 for Black Sabbath to retrieve all of their albums)
 - POST - add a new album
 - DELETE - remove album by ID